Aesonus/alchemical-storage/docs/source/usage.rst

         department_id: orm.Mapped[int]
         deleted_at: orm.Mapped[datetime.datetime | None]

 The next step is to create an instance of the :class:`DatabaseIndex <alchemical_storage.storage.index.DatabaseIndex>` class.
-This class requires a SQLAlchemy session, a model class and a column to use for counting the total number of items.
+This class requires a SQLAlchemy session, a model class and a callable that is passed the ``entity`` argument of the constructor and returns a ``sqlalchemy.ColumnElement`` to use for counting the total number of items.
 In this case, we will use the ``id`` column.

 .. code-block:: python
     :caption: index.py